UMM-CSci/senior-seminar/resources/cookie resuources.md

-You are here: UMWiki>UmmCSciSeniorSeminar Web>CookieSystem (04 Dec 2011, elenam)
 <cookie>The cookie system was conceived during the 2008-2009 school year, and first implemented in Fall, 2009.
 We had observed that arguably the biggest risk for students in our Senior Seminar was simply putting things off, and our goal was to create a system that rewarded people for getting stuff in on time, and had some teeth for people that were falling chronically behind.

 The system we came up with is quite simple.
 You get a cookie for accomplishing various tasks.